01Trace Your Origins in Your Story

 "A history or background created for a fictional character in a motion picture or television program.

-Similar background information about a real person or thing that promotes fuller understanding of it."
+Similar background information about a real person or thing that promotes a fuller understanding of it."

 Here are 5 ways to help you articulate and write your story and examples of entrepreneurs who have used their stories to craft their brands.